nexus-xyz/nexus-zkvm/sdk/README.md

 }
 ```

-This host program compiles the guest program and then invokes the resultant binary with `x = 3, y = 5` as the input.
+This host program compiles the guest program and then invokes the resultant binary with public input `x = 5` and private input `y = 3`.

 The zkVM will then run the guest program, return a view containing the output (`z = 15`) and logs, and produce a proof of its correct execution.